-5.1 Over the last few years Woburn Sands has been significantly increased in size by the development of Parklands; by the time that development is completed the number of dwellings in the town will have been increased by some 55% and the town will have made a major contribution to the housing targets set out in the Milton Keynes Core Strategy.
+Over the last few years Woburn Sands has been significantly increased in size by the development of Parklands; by the time that development is completed the number of dwellings in the town will have been increased by over 50% and the town will have made a major contribution to the housing targets set out in the draft Milton Keynes Core Strategy.
 This has put a considerable strain on the infrastructure of the town (particularly in regard to the medical, highways, and recreational provisions) and the attendees at the Issues Meeting made clear that no further significant expansion should take place.
 While welcoming the additional population and diversity which Parklands has brought the attendees made clear that the town has already made a substantial contribution to the growth of Milton Keynes and should not be required to absorb any further growth.
 This view was subsequently endorsed strongly at the Town Meeting in May 2012.

-5.2 In this connection it should be noted that the Inspector appointed to handle the Appeal by Taylor Wimpey's application in respect of Phases 3 and subsequent phases stated in her Report of August 2010 "The 280 dwellings of phases 1 and 2, together with the 303 dwellings currently proposed, would increase the number of dwellings in the town by more than 50%.
+In this connection it should be noted that the Inspector appointed to handle the Appeal by Taylor Wimpey's application in respect of Phases 3 and subsequent phases stated in her Report of August 2010 "The 280 dwellings of phases 1 and 2, together with the 303 dwellings currently proposed, would increase the number of dwellings in the town by more than 50%.
 I share the Town Council's view that this represents a substantial influx of dwellings and people, something that has the potential to materially harm the equilibrium and identity of the town and its community."
 (Para 21)

-5.3 The discussion at both the Issues Meeting and the Town Meeting also re-emphasised that Woburn Sands should remain an attractive and pleasant place to live and participants were clear that this characteristic should be maintained.
+The discussion at both the Issues Meeting and the Town Meeting also re-emphasised that Woburn Sands should remain an attractive and pleasant place to live and participants were clear that this characteristic should be maintained.

-5.4 Both Meetings emphasised that residents of all the parishes value the open space around the town and adjoining parishes and the Conservation Area but expressed concern over the relative lack of leisure and recreational amenities particularly for young people.
+Both Meetings emphasised that residents of all the parishes value the open space around the town and adjoining parishes and the Conservation Area but expressed concern over the relative lack of leisure and recreational amenities particularly for young people.

-5.5 The following Vision has been adopted:
+The following Vision has been adopted:

-Woburn Sands will retain and enhance its character and identity as a small old town in rural Milton Keynes, and will remain an attractive and sustainable location which meets the aspirations of residents, the wider Woburn Sands community and all those who use the town's facilities.
+Woburn Sands will remain an attractive and sustainable location which meets the aspirations of residents, the wider Woburn Sands community and all those who use the town's facilities.